YourRoots Logo

 Children(s): Samuel HARDMAN, Nancy HARDMAN, Uriah HARDMAN, Naman Hardman, Elizabeth Hardman

-It was in 1760 that Frances "Fanny" Chandler was born in Cumberland, Pittsylvania, Virginia, USA, a child of Robert Chandler and Partheny Bailey-.
-Frances "Fanny" Chandler went on to marry URIAH HARDMAN and had children such as Samuel HARDMAN, Nancy HARDMAN, Uriah HARDMAN, Naman Hardman and Elizabeth "Betsy" Hardman.
-Frances "Fanny" Chandler was deceased by 1817 in Oglethorpe, Georgia, United States.
+Frances "Fanny" Chandler was born in 1760 in Cumberland, Pittsylvania, Virginia, USA, the child of Robert Chandler and Partheny Bailey-.
+Frances "Fanny" Chandler married URIAH HARDMAN, and had children including Samuel HARDMAN, Nancy HARDMAN, Uriah HARDMAN, Naman Hardman, Elizabeth "Betsy" Hardman.
+Frances "Fanny" Chandler passed away in 1817 in Oglethorpe, Georgia, United States.

 Find more search results for Frances Chandler